Temporal Network Analysis Using Zigzag Persistence: Results

-Using the chronologically ordered sequence of permutations $\Pi$ we can form a graph $G(E,V)$ by setting the vertices $V$ as all permutations used and edges for transitions from $\pi_a$ to $\pi_b$ with $a, b \in m!$ and $a \neq b$ (no self-loops).
+Using the chronologically ordered sequence of permutations $\Pi$, we can form a graph $G(E,V)$ by setting the vertices $V$ as all permutations used and edges for transitions from $\pi_a$ to $\pi_b$ with $a, b \leq m!$ and $a \neq b$ (no self-loops).
 We will not add weight or directionality to the graph for this formation.
-However, we will include the index $i$ and the corresponding time at which each edge is activated as temporal data for the graph.
+However, we will track the index $i$ for the corresponding time $x_i$ when the edge is activated as the temporal data for the graph.

 In Fig.~\ref{fig:simple_example_OPN_formation} we demonstrate the ordinal partition network formation procedure for a simple example signal as $x(t) = \sin(t)$, where $t \in [0,15]$ sampled at a rate of $f_s = 25$ Hz.
 Using the method of multi-scale permutation entropy we selected $\tau = 52$ and set $n=3$ for demonstrative purposes.
 The corresponding permutations to delay embedding vector $v_i$ is shown as a sequence $\Pi$ in the middle subfigure of Fig.~\ref{fig:simple_example_OPN_formation}.
-This sequence shows captures the periodic nature of the signal which is then summarized as the ordinal partition network on the right with each permutation as a vertex and edges added for permutation transitions in $\Pi$.
+This sequence captures the periodic nature of the signal which is then summarized as the ordinal partition network on the right with each permutation as a vertex and edges added for permutation transitions in $\Pi$.
 For more details and examples of the ordinal partition network, we direct the reader to~\cite{McCullough2015, Myers2019}.